huijunchen9260/fm.awk/README.md

 - tab completion on command line mode based on command line history.
 - left / right arrow to move cursor; up / down arrow to access command line history.

+### `scripts`

+`scripts` stores the shell scripts that serve some purposes that I think is better to be done externally.
+They are

+- `decompressall`: go through all compression files in current directory and decompress all of them.
+- `renameall`: rename all files and directories in current directory.
+The list of all files/directories will open in default text editor using `xdg-open` files/directories will be renamed line by line.

 ## TODO

 - [x] Image preview (start using ueberzug)